CosmoStat/shapepipe/docs/pipeline_tutorial.md

 mkdir -p output_headers
 ~/ShapePipe/shapepipe_run.py -c ~/ShapePipe/example/GOLD/config_merge_headers.ini
 ```
-Since this produces a single output file, `output_headers/log_exp_headers.sqlite`,
+Since this produces a single output file
 instead of a file per input image, it is more convenient to have this file in
 a separated directory for later use.

-On success, a single `'.sqlite` file is created.
+On success, a single `.sqlite` file is created.

 ### Mask images